Trap (2024 film)

-Trap is a 2024 American psychological thriller film produced, written, and directed by M. Night Shyamalan.
+Trap is a 2024 American thriller film produced, written, and directed by M. Night Shyamalan.
 The film stars Josh Hartnett, Ariel Donoghue, Shyamalan's daughter Saleka Night, Hayley Mills, and Alison Pill.
 The film follows Cooper Abbott, a serial killer known as the Butcher, who attends a concert with his teenage daughter Riley, only to discover the event has been intercepted by police who have been tipped off that he would be present.

 The film was shot in Canada in late 2023.
 It premiered in New York City on July 24, 2024, and was theatrically released in the United States by Warner Bros.
 Pictures on August 2, 2024.
 It received mixed reviews from critics and grossed $83 million on a $30 million budget.

 Plot

 Philadelphia firefighter Cooper Abbott takes his teenage daughter, Riley, to pop star Lady Raven's concert as a reward for her good grades.
 Noticing the unusually high police presence around the concert venue, Cooper learns from a vendor named Jamie that the FBI has learned a serial killer named "the Butcher" will be in attendance.
-Cooper, who is revealed to be the Butcher, secretly checks footage on his phone of his latest captive victim, Spencer, who he is holding in a basement.
+Cooper, who is revealed to be the Butcher, secretly checks footage on his phone of his latest captive victim, Spencer, whom he is holding in a basement.
 He steals Jamie's ID card and learns the passphrase that will identify him as an employee, using the card to gain access to a back room and steal a police radio.

 Hearing a woman predicting his movements over the radio, Cooper sets off an explosion in a food stand's kitchen and uses the chaos to access the roof, where he learns from a police officer that the manhunt is led by Dr. Josephine Grant, an FBI profiler.
 Confused by Cooper's behavior, Riley asks him to stay with her.
 She says she hopes to be chosen as Lady Raven's "Dreamer Girl", who gets to dance on stage with the singer and receives backstage access.
-Believing the backstage exit is not covered by the police, Cooper meets Lady Raven's uncle, one of the spotters, and lies to him that Riley recently recovered from leukemia, leading to her selection as the "Dreamer Girl”.
+Believing the backstage exit is not covered by the police, Cooper meets Lady Raven's uncle, one of the spotters, and lies to him that Riley recently recovered from leukemia, leading to her selection as the "Dreamer Girl".

 After the concert ends, Cooper learns that the police are also guarding the backstage exit.
 He privately reveals himself as the Butcher to Lady Raven, threatening to kill Spencer remotely if she does not escort him and Riley out in her limousine.
 She complies but asks to come to Riley's house, where she stalls for time by explaining the FBI operation to the family, unsettling Cooper by describing Grant's profile of him as someone with maternal issues and obsessive–compulsive disorder.
 She also explains that the police discovered details about the Butcher's attendance at the concert via a torn ticket receipt left in a vacant house that was reported anonymously.